Agnibha-31/OXYRA-Powered-Physics-Guided-DO-Forecasting-Temporal-Intelligence/DATA-LICENSE.md

 - "OXYRA.py" or other software source code;
 - "OXYRA.pkl" or other model/checkpoint artifacts;
 - the repository's Apache License 2.0 text in "LICENSE";
-- this "LICENSE-DATA" file or the "NOTICE" file as legal and attribution notices;
+- this "DATA-LICENSE.md" file or the "NOTICE" file as legal and attribution notices;
 - third-party data, code, images, names, logos, trademarks, or other material;
   or